Resin Bound Surfacing and Driveways Specialists

 Yes, tarmac and concrete are considered the most suitable bases for resin driveways

 Resin surfacing is a completely bound material which means that weeds do not come through.
 With most other surfaces, there are tiny gaps that allow seeds to drop into.
-Being a completely solid surface, resin surfacing will not allow any plants to grow underneath its surface.
+Being a completely solid surface, resin will not allow any plants to grow underneath its surface.

-Unlike other materials, resin surfacing is perfect for placing on a slope.
+Unlike other materials, resin is perfect for placing on a slope.
 In fact, it is one of the best driveway materials on the market that can combat the issues that are found when applying a new surface to a sloped area.

-No, there are a few materials that you cannot lay resin surfacing onto, including; block paving, soil and grass.
+No, there are a few materials that you cannot lay resin onto, including; block paving, soil and grass.
 Some suitable foundations to lay resin onto include macadam, asphalt and concrete.

 A resin-bonded system is where resin is spread across the surface and loose stone is scattered on top.
 On the other hand, the resin-bound system is where resin and stone are mixed together first and then trowelled down into place.